daslicht/DRUMS.avxp/README.md

 # DRUMS.ACXP
-Diese VPS Avenger Expansion ist zum schnellen vorhören von Drum Sequencen gedacht.
-Sie eignet sich auch perfekt um eine Instanz Avenger nur für Drums zu verwenden, so wird die CPU last minimiert im gegensatz zu komplexen sequenz patches.
+This VPS Avenger Expansion is designed for quick previews of drum sequences.
+It is also perfect for using an instance of Avenger for drums only, minimizing the CPU load in contrast to complex sequence patches.

+## NOTICE
+All created patches here rely on teh content of the original expansioans.
+In orde to be able to use them you need to own the respective expansion.

 ## Installation
 clonse tehg repository in your Avenger Expansions folder.
 -or-
 Download the released ZIP file [here](https://github.com/daslicht/DRUMS.avxp/releases/tag/expansion_without_previews) and extract it to your Avenger Expansions folder.

+Just delete the Folders you dont need (the expansions you dont have)

+After that generate the previews and you are done.

 ## Contribute
-Clone the repo and create a pull request.
+Clone the repo and create a pull request or just drop me a line and I will add your work to this collection.